-- (i) custodial procedures;

-- (ii) identification of documents;

-- (iii) security; and

-- (iv) tracking systems.

-- (b) (Termination of Servicer as document custodian) If any of the following occur:

-- (i) the Servicer becomes insolvent;

-- the Servicer is in default under the Servicing Agreement where the default will have an Adverse Effect and does not remedy the default within 30 days;

-- (iii) the Servicer breaches any of its representations and warranties where the breach will have an Adverse Effect and does not remedy the breach within 90 days;

-- (iv) the Servicer does not comply with the requirements of the Servicing Agreement to the satisfaction of the auditor, and a further audit also results in an adverse finding by the auditor; or

-(v) the Servicer is in default under a servicing agreement between it and any other person, and by reason of the default that other person removes any documents in the Servicer's custody under the servicing agreement where that person would otherwise not have been entitled to do so, the Servicer must deliver the Title Documents to the Trustee.
+- (b) The Trustee shall pay the reasonable fees and expenses of the auditor with respect to any such audit.(Termination of Servicer as document custodian) If any of the following occur: - (i) the Servicer becomes insolvent; - the Servicer is in default under the Servicing Agreement where the default will have an Adverse Effect and does not remedy the default within 30 days; - the Servicer breaches any of its representations and warranties where the breach will have an Adverse Effect and does not remedy the breach within 90 days; - (iv) the Servicer does not comply with the requirements of the Servicing Agreement to the satisfaction of the auditor, and a further audit also results in an adverse finding by the auditor; or - (v) the Servicer is in default under a servicing agreement between it and any other person, and by reason of the default that other person removes any documents in the Servicer's custody under the servicing agreement where that person would otherwise not have been entitled to do so, the Servicer must deliver the Title Documents to the Trustee.
 If the Servicer does not do so within 10 Business Days, then the Trustee must enter the premises where the Title Documents are kept, take possession of and remove the Title Documents.
 If the Trustee does not have possession of the documents within 10 Business Days it must lodge caveats in relation to and/or take all other action it considers necessary to protect its interests.